milestonetg/NHystrix/docs-src/index.md

 ## What is NHystrix

-NHystrix is inspired by the [Netflix/Hystrix project](https://github.com/Netflix/Hystrix) to provide the same level of functionality to C#/.Net based services.
-Their [wiki is worth a read](https://github.com/Netflix/Hystrix/wiki) to understand what challenges N/Hystrix aims to solve.
+NHystrix is inspired by the [Netflix/Hystrix project](https://github.com/Netflix/Hystrix) to provide similar functionality and resilience to C#/.Net based services and clients.
+The [Hystrix Wiki](https://github.com/Netflix/Hystrix/wiki) is worth a read to understand what challenges N/Hystrix aims to solve.

 ## What it is NOT

 Due to language differences and feature differences between Java and C#/.Net, this is NOT a direct port.
-If you are familiar with Hystrix, you'll recognize similarities in API ans structure, but also see that NHystrix arrives at the end goal a bit differently.
+If you are familiar with Hystrix, you'll recognize similarities in API and structure, but also see that NHystrix arrives at the end goal a bit differently.

 ## Quick Start